IMPORTANT NOTICE: The Marine Radio Licence course is conducted 100% online with the final exam being conducted using Zoom and takes about 20 minutes.

-The online course has proven to be hugely successful and is one of our most popular courses where we are very proud to have assisted over 5000 candidates to quickly and easily obtain their Marine Radio Licence.
-At any given time we would have in excess of 150 people around the country, from Karratha WA to Sale VIC, from Albany WA to Thursday Island QLD, enrolled in the Marine Radio Licence course.
+The online course has proven to be hugely successful and is one of our most popular courses where we are very proud to have assisted 8550+ candidates to quickly and easily obtain their Marine Radio Licence since 2009.
+At any given time we would have in excess of 250 people around the country, from Karratha WA to Sale VIC, from Albany WA to Thursday Island QLD, enrolled in the Marine Radio Licence course.
+We can also conduct the marine radio licence process even if you are living overseas.

 Some people spend just a few hours studying while others may take a couple of days but if you need to obtain your licence quickly you will find this is the best method.
-We are also constantly improving how we can assist you better and we have recently introduced (free of charge) our mobile Apps as well as access to the web based activities.
+We are also constantly improving how we can assist you better and we have recently introduced (free of charge) our competency simulated device as well as access to the web based activities.
+All of our training material and resources come with LIFETIME access.
+There are no time limitations for completion after enrolling.
+You can complete the course quickly or just take your time.

-In addition, to meet the current requirement to demonstrate competency in the operation of a marine radio, we have also developed an interactive App to assist candidates in acheiving this.
-There is a small additional cost for access to this App however it means that the preferred LROCP is now able to be acheived with minimal extra effort and cost.
+In addition, to meet the current requirement to demonstrate competency in the operation of a marine radio, we have also developed a marine radio simulated device to assist candidates in acheiving this.
+Access to our marine radio simulated device is FREE of charge when you enroll in the Marine Radio Licence Course and this means that the preferred LROCP radio licence is now able to be acheived with minimal effort and cost.

 In short the answer is Yes!
 A Marine Radio Licence is required if you are operating Marine VHF Radios (known as Short Range - SROCP) and/or MF/HF Radios (known as Long Range - LROCP).
 The licence has nothing to do with whether the vessel is recreational or commercial, the size of vessel or where the vessel is operated.